tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 You can choose to `Check to Open Source`, or leave unchecked.
 If checked, the `openSourceWork` function is called instead of `copyrightWork`.

-Submit the form once filled out by clicking `COPYRIGHT WORK` at the bottom of the form, and confirm the transaction that appears after uploading to IPFS:
+Once the form is filled out, submit by clicking `COPYRIGHT WORK` at the bottom of the form, and confirm the transaction that appears after uploading to IPFS:

 ![Form Submit](Images/cryptoright-submit.gif)

-* As you can see, notifications appeared on-screen updating the status of the copyright process.
+* As you can see, notifications appeared on-screen, updating the status of the copyright process.

 * Once finished, a transaction appears for confirmation.
 Confirming this transaction permanently etches the `reference_uri` we uploaded via Pinata to the blockchain.